Stephen Corey Bryant: Appeals and death row

-After he was condemned to death row, Stephen Bryant was incarcerated at the Broad River Correctional Institution since 2008.
-During his 17-year stay on death row, Bryant was disciplined twice for offences in prison, one for fighting without a weapon in 2009, and one for possessing a weapon in 2023.
+After he was condemned to death row, Stephen Bryant was incarcerated at the Broad River Correctional Institution in 2008.
+During his 17-year stay on death row, Bryant was disciplined twice for offenses in prison, one for fighting without a weapon in 2009, and one for possessing a weapon in 2023.

 The South Carolina Supreme Court dismissed Bryant's direct appeal against his death sentence on January 7, 2011.
 14 years later on January 28, 2025, Bryant lost his appeal to the 4th U.S. Circuit Court of Appeals.
-The court rejected Bryant's claim of intellectual disabilities and fetal alcohol spectrum disorder, which the defence claimed to be caused by the alcohol abuse of Bryant's mother while pregnant with him.
+The court rejected Bryant's claim of intellectual disabilities and fetal alcohol spectrum disorder, which the defense claimed to be caused by the alcohol abuse of Bryant's mother while pregnant with him.

 Bryant's final appeal was denied on October 14, 2025, by the U.S. Supreme Court, thus officiating his eligibility to receive an execution date.
-The South Carolina Attorney-General filed a motion to schedule Bryant's execution date shortly after he exhausted all avenues of appeal.
+The South Carolina Attorney General filed a motion to schedule Bryant's execution date shortly after he exhausted all avenues of appeal.

 Execution

 Death warrant

 The South Carolina Supreme Court signed a death warrant for Stephen Bryant on October 17, 2025, setting his execution date for November 14 of that year.
-Under South Carolina state law, prisoners facing execution were allowed to choose their preferred execution method: execution by firing squad, lethal injection or the electric chair.
+Under South Carolina state law, prisoners facing execution are allowed to choose their preferred execution method: execution by firing squad, lethal injection or the electric chair.
 Should the prisoner in question fail to choose a method by their given deadline, he or she by default would be executed in the electric chair.
 Bryant was issued a deadline of October 31, 2025.

 Before the death warrant was finalized, Bryant's lawyers reportedly sought to delay the death warrant due to the US federal government shutdown, given that they worked for the federal court system.
 The request, however, was not accepted by the South Carolina Supreme Court.

 Bryant chose to be put to death by firing squad.
 He became the third inmate in South Carolina to choose this method since the state resumed executions in 2024, following the executions of convicted murderers Brad Sigmon and Mikal Mahdi.